WLCG-AuthZ-WG/common-jwt-profile/profile.md

   <tr>
    <td><strong>Authorization Server</strong>
    </td>
    <td>The entity that produces (“issues”) the token.
 For WLCG authorization, this is a service run by the VO that is asserting the identity or the authorization to access the VO’s resources.
-This term is defined by OAuth2, sometimes referred also as Authorization Provider.
+This term is defined by OAuth2, sometimes referred to as Authorization Provider.
 Is equivalent to an issuer in OIDC terminology.
    </td>
    <td rowspan="2" >Future WLCG VO Identity and Attribute Management Service
    </td>